will1410/hopperdietzel/koha_notes/library_contact_sheet.md

 ```

 The new section for step 4 does two things.
 First it creates a new variable called "contact_sheet" and then it sets that variable to a blank space.
-In a couple of steps from now we'll start adding data to that blank space.
+In a couple of steps from now we'll start replacing that blank space wtih some data.

-Then it says that for each row of API data for libraries, to index rows and extract their values from the api data.
+Then it says that for each row of API data for libraries, to index rows and extract their values from the api results.

 #### Step 5